 klein aber fein

-an installation and identity project designed in Berlin,
+an identity project designed in Berlin,

 presented in Los Angeles.

 Prompted to Reinvent the California Dream through creative asylum in Berlin, designer Alicia Zheng and I asked ourselves - “How may we use a unique perspective from Berlin to reimagine the California Dream?”
-California’s endlessly competitive culture fails to acknowledge the virtue of simplicity, we created an installation to encourage people to discover and to admire seemingly minuscule, hidden, mundane moments that we find key to inspire change.
+California’s endlessly competitive culture fails to acknowledge the virtue of simplicity.
+We created an installation to encourage people to discover and to admire seemingly minuscule, hidden, mundane moments that we find key to inspire change.

 In Berlin, small spaces are good spaces.